mskilab-org/JaBbA/README.md

 	-n NAME, --name=NAME
 		Sample / Individual name

-	-f FIELD, --field=FIELD
-		Name of meta data field or column to use for abundance / coverage signal from abundance / coverage soignal file

-	-k SLACK, --slack=SLACK
-		Slack penalty to apply per loose end copy

-	-z SUBSAMPLE, --subsample=SUBSAMPLE
-		Numeric value between 0 and 1 specifying whether to subsample coverage for intra segment variance estimation

-	-t TILIM, --tilim=TILIM
-		Time limit for JaBbA MIP

-	-p PLOIDY, --ploidy=PLOIDY
-		Ploidy guess

-	-q PURITY, --purity=PURITY
-		Purity guess

 	--cores=CORES
 		Number of cores for JaBBa MIP

-	-m ITERATE, --iterate=ITERATE
-		How many times to iterate through tiers

-	-w WINDOW, --window=WINDOW
-		Window to dumpster dive for junctions around loose ends

-	-e EDGENUDGE, --edgenudge=EDGENUDGE
-		Edge nudge for optimization, to be multiplied by edge specific confidence score if provided

-	--ppmethod=PPMETHOD
-		choose from sequenza, ppurple, or ppgrid to estimate purity ploidy

-	--indel
-		if TRUE will force the small isolated junctions in tier 2 have non-zero copy numbers

-	--allin
-		if TRUE will put all tiers in the first round of iteration

-	--boolean
-		if TRUE will use Boolean loose end penalty

-	--epgap=EPGAP
-		threshold for calling convergence

-	-x STRICT, --strict=STRICT
-		if TRUE will restrict input junctions to only the subset overlapping seg

-	--gurobi=GUROBI
-		if TRUE will use gurobi (gurobi R package must be installed) and if FALSE will use CPLEX (cplex must be installed prior to library installation)

 	-v, --verbose
 		verbose output

-	-y, --nudgebalanced
-		Manually nudge balanced junctions into the model.

-	--maxna=MAXNA
-		Any node with more NA than this fraction will be ignored

-	--blacklist=BLACKLIST
-		Path to .rds, BED, TXT, containing the blacklisted regions of the reference genome

-	--geno
-		Whether to consider the `GENO` field in the input junctions VCF, use this flag if your SV VCF is generated by SvABA multisample run

 	-h, --help
 		Show this help message and exit